xpack/web-llvm/website/docs/api/files/lib-lib-bitcode-lib-bitcode-reader-bitcodereader-cpp.md

 </div>
 <div class="doxyMemberDoc">

-<p>This fills an AttrBuilder object with the LLVM attributes that have been decoded from the given integer.</p>
+<p>This fills an <a href="/web-llvm/docs/api/classes/llvm/attrbuilder">AttrBuilder</a> object with the LLVM attributes that have been decoded from the given integer.</p>

 <p>This function must stay in sync with 'encodeLLVMAttributesForBitcode'.</p>